“Guardian is the best ever. They took good care of me.”

 Mold is a fungus that grows virtually everywhere.
 Scientists aren’t sure how many mold species there are, but estimates range anywhere between tens of thousands to over a few hundred thousand.
 Some types of mold aren’t dangerous to human health, while others lead to chronic and severe health conditions.

-Before Guardian Recovery Services can address any mold problem in your home or business, we must understand the type and level of infestation.
+Before Guardian Recovery Services can address any mold problem in your home or business, we must determine the type and level of infestation with our superior mold testing process.
 Each type of mold has its own characteristics, growth patterns, and health risks.
 With a NAMP-certified Mold Remediator on staff, we can perform scientific mold testing that can typically find underlying issues such as mold growth in a wall cavity or behind base molding that may be hidden.

-It is important to know the science behind mold and its growth patterns in order to formulate an effective strategy for remediation.
-GRS technicians take multiple surface and air samples from throughout your property for testing.
-These samples are analyzed to determine the types of mold present, as well as the locations and levels of contamination in each area.
+It is important to know the science behind mold and its growth patterns in order to formulate an effective strategy for mold remediation.
+GRS technicians, based in Madison Heights, take multiple surfaces and air samples from throughout your property for testing.
+These samples are analyzed to determine the types of mold present, as well as the locations and levels of mold contamination in each area.

-At Guardian Recovery Services, our scientific testing can determine different mold types as well as specific counts, that will show us the level of infestation and health risk.
+At Guardian Recovery Services, our scientific mold testing can determine different mold types as well as specific counts that will show us the level of mold infestation and health risk.
 Harmful molds are classified as follows:

 The following types of mold are commonly found in Michigan homes and businesses.